sharedstreets/micromobility-metrics-specification/README.md

 ## Versions

-Versions are deliniated using [semver](https://semver.org/) (semantic versioning), with the format `MAJOR.MINOR.PATCH`.
+Versions are delineated using [semver](https://semver.org/) (semantic versioning), with the format `MAJOR.MINOR.PATCH`.
 Each version of the Micromobility Metrics Specification will target a specific version of the [City of Los Angeles' Mobility Data Specification (MDS) Provider API](https://github.com/CityOfLosAngeles/mobility-data-specification/tree/master/provider#versioning).

 ## Changelog